cosmos/interchain-security/docs/key-assignment/design.md

 This document (at v4) describes a minimally complex and minimally invasive minimal-viable-product.
 Some extensions can be made to the protocol and implementation in future to address feature / UX requirements.

 The most obvious extension would be to provider a way for the consumer chain to locally identify consensus addresses that it receives in VSU packets to validators on the provider chain.
 This might be desirable for UX reasons.

+## Limitations of current version

+It is possible for validators to assign keys for chainIDs that are not yet consumer chains or active proposals.
+This is to give validators enough time to assign a key before the consumer genesis state is produced.
+In future, assignment may be restricted to chainIDs that have an associated active proposal, or for which the proposal has passed and is pending processing.
+It will always be possible to assign keys to active chains.